Quitzelcoat/Odling/README.md

     The Main extra functions.
         Firstly the user can create new posts with images.
 Check the odin for how and where to save those images.(Done) Now change their profile photos.(Done)
-        Guest users can sign in to test the app.
-        Make the deisgn futuristic and simple.
+        Guest users can sign in to test the app.(Done) Make the deisgn futuristic and simple.(Done)

 ## CSS: